Anthony-Gambale/bibtexyaml/README.md

 First, [install Go](https://go.dev/doc/install).

-Next, install the current version of BibTeX-YAML
+Next, install the current version of bibtexyaml

-`go install github.com/Anthony-Gambale/BibTeX-YAML@v1.1.0`
+`go install github.com/Anthony-Gambale/bibtexyaml@v1.1.0`

 You'll also need to add your go binaries to the PATH